ttngna/Favorite/README.md

 2. **I get to feel all types of emotions** - 😆 😭 😱 😲  Movies have a way of envoking a range of emotions from me, from laughing to crying, there is a sense of connection and empathy with the characters and their experiences on screen.

-3. **I get to share the experience** - I enjoy watching movies with my partner, and we have the opportunity to have discussions about how we experiences the movie we watched.
-We bond over our reactions and our interpretations of the movie we just watched.
+3. **I get to share the experience** - I enjoy watching movies with my partner, and we have the opportunity to have discussions about how we experienced the movie we watched.
+I also love how special it is when we bond over our reactions and interpretations of the movies watched.

 ## Favorite AMC movies and highly recommend watching: